The art museum

 Since the peaceful revolution of 1989/90, Kunstmuseum Moritzburg Halle (Saale) has become one of the most important art museums in Germany.
 In 1996 after 111 years in the hands of the municipality, it was raised to the status of a regional museum, and 2003 saw the completion of its structural transformation into a foundation.
 Since 2014, the museum has been part of Kulturstiftung Sachsen-Anhalt, one of the country's largest foundations.
 Renamed Kunstmuseum Moritzburg Halle (Saale), it has furthered focused its profile as a museum of 20th century art in Germany.

-In the modern exhibition halls of the extension opened in 2008, since 2017/18 the museum has presented its unique collections of visual and applied art in a modern, innovatively daring presentation with five sections reflecting German history in the 20th century: secessionist art, Imperial art, art in the Weimar Republic, art in the Third Reich and art in the Soviet occupation zone / GDR.
+In the modern exhibition halls of the extension opened in 2008, since 2017/18 the museum has presented its unique collections of visual and applied art in a modern, innovatively daring presentation with four sections reflecting German history in the 20th century: art in the German Empire, art in the Weimar Republic, art in National Socialist time and art in the Soviet occupation zone / GDR.
 The Halle museum is the only German art museum to use its holdings to present art in the latter two political systems.

 As well as bringing its profile into sharper focus, over the last few decades the museum has also constantly expanded its collections.
 This has involved not only acquisitions but also numerous, often extensive gifts and permanent loans.
 Of these, the permanent loan of the Kracht family’s outstanding Franz Marc collection and Einar Schleef's artistic bequest deserve special mention.

 Even in the 21st century, Kunstmuseum Moritzburg Halle (Saale) remains an important museum of its time, as a castle of modernism.